Melatonin: Immune system

 Melatonin's interaction with the immune system is recognized, yet the specifics of these interactions remain inadequately defined.
 An anti-inflammatory effect appears to be the most significant.
 The efficacy of melatonin in disease treatment has been the subject of limited trials, with most available data deriving from small-scale, preliminary studies.
 It is posited that any beneficial immunological impact is attributable to melatonin's action on high-affinity receptors (MT1 and MT2), which are present on immunocompetent cells.
 Preclinical investigations suggest that melatonin may augment cytokine production and promote the expansion of T cells, thereby potentially mitigating acquired immunodeficiencies.

 Weight regulation

 Melatonin's potential to regulate weight gain is posited to involve its inhibitory effect on leptin, a hormone that serves as a long-term indicator of the body's energy status.
-Leptin is important for regulating energy balance and body weight by signaling satiety and reducing food intake.
-Melatonin, by modulating leptin's actions outside of waking hours, may contribute to the restoration of leptin sensitivity during daytime, thereby counteracting leptin resistance.